Cirque du Soleil: 2000–2009: Rapid growth

 In 2000, the company produced their IMAX film Journey of Man.
 Shortly afterwards, at the beginning of 2001, Daniel Gauthier left the company and was bought out by Guy Laliberté, bringing his ownership stake in the company to 95%.
 Gilles Ste-Croix also soon left to found the horse-based touring show Cheval, leading Laliberté to hire Lyn Heward and Daniel Lamarre as Presidents and C.O.O.'s of the company's Creative Content and New Ventures divisions, respectively.

 In 2002, the company created the touring show Varekai and in 2003 premiered the resident show Zumanity in Las Vegas, their first "X-rated" show performed only for adults aged 18 years and older.

-In 2003, the company also produced their first television shows: the documentary reality miniseries Fire Within and the variety series Solstrom.
+The company also produced their first television shows that year: the documentary reality miniseries Fire Within and the variety series Solstrom.
 In 2004, Cirque du Soleil premiered the resident show Kà at MGM Grand in Las Vegas, directed by Robert Lepage.
 In September of that year, the company launched their record label, Cirque du Soleil Musique, after their agreement with BMG Canada expired.

 In 2005, Lamarre took over as President of Cirque du Soleil from Laliberté while Heward took on the role of executive producer for special projects.
 In that same year the company premiered the touring show Corteo.
 The same year, the Cirque du Soleil switched ticketing companies to go with Outbox's technology, a white label system, of which it also became a shareholder.